-The ED's staff proposes to amend 30 TAC §290.46(q) and §290.47(c) to clarify when written notification from the ED is required prior to issuing a boil water notice, requiring special precautions and protective measures; when a public water system must submit compliance documentation to the ED prior to rescinding a boil water notice; and to remove the boil water notice templates in 30 TAC §290.47, Appendix C to allow ED's staff to make modifications to the templates if warranted.
-The proposed changes will streamline processes and reduce confusion when public water systems must issue and rescind a boil water notice, special precaution or protective measure.
+The ED's staff requests adoption to amend 30 TAC §290.46(q) and §290.47(c) to clarify when written notification from the ED is required prior to issuing a boil water notice, requiring special precautions and protective measures; when a public water system must submit compliance documentation to the ED prior to rescinding a boil water notice; and to remove the boil water notice templates in 30 TAC §290.47, Appendix C to allow ED's staff to make modifications to the templates, if warranted.
+The adopted changes will streamline Commissioners Page 3 October 9, 2023 processes and reduce confusion when public water systems must issue and rescind a boil water notice, special precaution, or protective measure.